Mazensayed91/evaluate-news-article/README.md

     2. Analyze this article and return the sentiment analysis results

+## Meaning Cloud API
+Here is the documentation of how to do sentiment analysis with meaning cloud api: https://learn.meaningcloud.com/developer/sentiment-analysis/2.1/doc/what-is-sentiment-analysis

 ## TL;DR

 To get started developing right away:

+* create .env file at the root of the project
+* add LICENSE_KEY = XXXxxxXXXXxxxxXXXxx [The api key you get from meaningcloud]
 * install all project dependencies with `npm install`
 * start the development server with `npm start`
 * to build the client for development with `npm build-dev`